spatie/laravel-permission/README.md

 $user->syncPermissions(['edit articles', 'delete articles']);
 ```

-You can test if a user has a permission:
+You can check if a user has a permission:

 ```php
 $user->hasPermissionTo('edit articles');